 Washington’s second most popular mountains, the Olympic Mountains, are located on the Olympic Peninsula in Western Washington and are primarily protected by Olympic National Park.
 Unlike the Cascade Range, the peaks found in the Olympic Mountains are not exceptionally large – the highest is Mt.
 Olympus at 7,962 ft.
 However, there are several popular hiking trails which include: Mount Storm King, Hurricane Ridge, and Mount Washington.

-Mt Si (4,167 ft.) is hiked by nearly 100,000 people each year.
+Mount Si (4,167 ft.) is hiked by nearly 100,000 people each year.
 Its popular due to its proximity to Seattle and is considered to be an achievable hike by both experienced and novice hikers.
-Ascending Mt.
-Si takes little more than a few hours and includes a rock scramble to the top.
+Ascending Mount Si takes little more than a few hours and includes a rock scramble to the top.

-Olympic National Park offers a variety of trails that feature jagged peaks, massive glaciers, and incredibly panorama views.
-The most popular mountains in the Olympic Mountains include Mt.
+Olympic National Park offers a variety of trails that feature jagged peaks, massive glaciers, and incredible panorama views.
+The most popular peaks in the Olympic Mountains include Mt.
 Storm King, Mt.
 Olympus, Mount Deception, and Mount Constance.

 North Cascades National Park is another popular location for hiking, backpacking, camping, and climbing.
 Within the North Cascades, you’ll find over 2.5 million acres of pristine wilderness.
 Some of the more popular hiking routes include Hannegan Peak, a 5.2-mile trail with views of the Cascade Range and Mt.
 Baker, and Bandera Mountain, a 3.5-mile trail that climbs to the top of Bandera Mountain with sweeping views of alpine meadows and lakes.

 Seattle is the perfect place to stay if you’re interested in traveling to popular wilderness areas and mountains in Washington.
-Within a three-hour drive of the state’s most famous mountain ranges, North Cascades, Olympic, Mt.
-Rainier, and Mt.
-Baker, Seattle is considered a convenient starting point for travelers interested in getting the most out of their stay in Washington state.
+Within a three-hour drive of the state’s most famous mountain ranges, North Cascades, Olympic, Mount Rainier, and Mount Baker, Seattle is considered a convenient starting point for travelers interested in getting the most out of their stay in Washington state.